H.R. 952: Reversionary Interest Conveyance Act

 Current parcel owners in Sacramento

-They gain a clear path to buy out the federal government's lingering claim and reduce uncertainty over title.
+They get a clear path to buy out the federal government's lingering claim and finally settle the question of who owns the land.

 Bureau of Land Management

-The agency gets a specific process to resolve an old, limited federal interest and recover value through a formal sale.
+The agency gets a defined process to resolve an old, narrow federal interest and recover value through a formal sale.

-Sale proceeds go into the Federal Land Disposal Account, where they can be used under existing land transaction rules.
+Sale proceeds flow into the Federal Land Disposal Account, where they fund land transactions under existing rules.

 Who is affected by H.R.
 952?

-They are the only parties allowed to request purchase of the reversionary interest, and they must pay both fair market value and all associated costs.
+They are the only parties allowed to request the buyout, and they must pay both fair market value and all associated costs.

-Their corridor protections are preserved because the bill says the right-of-way cannot be reduced below the specified width.
+Their corridor protections are preserved, since the bill bars reducing the right-of-way below the specified width.

-Their valid existing rights are left in place, so the bill does not automatically override easements or other lawful interests.
+Their valid existing rights remain in place, so the bill doesn't automatically override easements or other lawful interests.

 Taxpayers and the federal government